 How to Make Pork Curry with Apples

-Melt the butter, sauté the onion and garlic, then add the curry powder and ground ginger to bloom their flavors.
-Add the apple chunks and apple cider and simmer until the apples are tender.
+Using the same skillet, sauté the onion and garlic until softened, then stir in the curry powder and ginger.
+Add the apples and cider and simmer until the apples are tender and have infused the sauce with their sweet-tart flavor.

 The final step in preparing pork curry with apples, adding the pork medallions back to the pan to finish cooking along with the apples in the creamy curry sauce.